 - Recording can also be started automatically by pressing a keyboard key and starting to play.
-Recording can also be started with any of the following operations: - Pressing down on the pedal - Recalling a registration (page EN-89) - Pressing the CONTROL button - Rotating either of the knob - Moving the pitch bend wheel up or down - When the remaining available capacity is low during recording, the OREC button will flash.
-When no more capacity is available, the OREC button light will turn off and recording will stop. - If you want to redo the recording due to a mistake while playing, touch and hold the ©REC button during recording.
+Recording can also be started with any of the following operations: - Pressing down on the pedal - Recalling a registration (page EN-82) - Pressing either of the EX button or the CONTROL button - Moving the pitch bend wheel up or down - When the remaining available capacity is low during recording, the OREC button will flash.
+When no more capacity is available, the OREC button light will turn off and recording will stop. - If you want to redo the recording due to a mistake while playing, touch and hold the OREC button during recording.
 The recorded data will be discarded, and the Digital Piano will return to recording standby.

-6. To end recording, touch the ●REC button.
+6. To end recording, touch the •REC button.